-Building a life and family with someone (and managing it) is hard work and far from the absolute ‘bed of roses’ that some people unrealistically expect.
+Building a life and family with someone (and managing them) is hard work and far from the absolute “bed of roses” that some people unrealistically expect.

 Love and Romance in Marriage: Only a Dream?

-One of the important topics on people’s minds these days is that of romance in marriage, and whether it is a possibility, especially after a certain marital longevity, age and especially after having children.
+One of the important topics on people’s minds these days is that of romance in marriage, and whether it is a possibility, especially after a certain marital longevity, reaching a certain age, and after having children.